CatalystCon West 2018 Speakers

 Kevin Patterson is an active member of the Philadelphia polyamory community.
 He’s been practicing ethical nonmonogamy since August of 2002 after opening up the relationship that eventually became his marriage.
 In April of 2015, Kevin was inspired to start Poly Role Models, a blog and interview series for people sharing their real-life experiences with polyamory.
 Poly Role Models is part of a drive and a desire to change the way our lives and communities are viewed.
 It is a platform that highlights the diversity of our relationship structures and the people within them.

-Kevin is presenting Don’t Talk About It, Be About It: Creating Inclusive Sex Positive Spaces.
+Kevin is presenting Don’t Talk About It, Be About It: Creating Inclusive Sex Positive Spaces and You Let Her Do What?
+Examinations of Polyamory and Masculinity.
 Find Kevin on Tumblr, Twitter, and Facebook

 Kristel received her Bachelor of Arts from George Washington University and holds a Marketing Certificate from Santa Monica College.
 She is currently the Marketing and Editorial Director at Grooby, the leading producer of trans erotica.
 With nearly ten years of experience, she has worked diligently as an advocate within her industry to promote visibility and empowerment through sex positivity.
 Grooby is also the creator of the Transgender Erotica Awards (TEA), which celebrates the accomplishments of the trans adult community.In 2015, along with fellow board members Buck Angel and Steven Grooby, she helped create the non-profit organization TAIF (Trans Adult Industry Foundation).
 TAIF provides life-affirming support services and resources to trans people, with a specific focus on the needs of performers in the adult industry.
 In addition, she is the current editor of the longest running transgender magazine, Transformation.